Chief Operating Officer

 What education and certifications do you hold?

 As far as aviation is concerned, I hold an Airline Transport Pilot Certificate.
 I have just over 5000 flight hours.
 I am type rated in the CE525 (Cessna Citation Jet), CE680 (Cessna Sovereign), GIV (Gulfstream 4), GV (Gulfstream 5), BBD700 (Bombardier Global Express).
 Regarding professional qualifications, I hold an AvMP (Aviation Management Professional) designation, which is awarded by IATA (International Air Transport Association).
-I also have a Bachelor’s of Business Administration in Aviation Flight Management, a Master’s of Science in Management, and a Master’s of Business Administration in Strategic Leadership.
+Additionally, I have a Bachelor’s of Business Administration in Aviation Flight Management, a Master’s of Science in Management, and a Master’s of Business Administration in Strategic Leadership.

 I understand you’re working toward your Ph.D.
 Where and what are you studying, and why did you choose that degree?